 Terms and Conditions and Signature

-These are the Terms and Conditions that govern the accreditation process.
+The Terms and Conditions in the application form govern the accreditation process.
 By signing the application form, you agree that you have read and understood these Terms and Conditions and that you fully agree to abide by them.